sigasi/sigasi_insights/tech/preview.md

 The Sigasi Preview release channel offers more frequent releases than the official releases.
 This page gives an introduction to the most important changes.

-Although these preview release are less rigorously tested than than the official releases, they are stable enough for daily use.
+Although these preview releases are less rigorously tested than than the official releases, they are stable enough for daily use.

 _If you run into any problems, please let us know_.